 Many financing companies specializing in this funding method, like AdvancePoint Capital, will lend you up to 95% of the total value of the outstanding debt in several days compared to weeks.
 Once customers directly pay the finance company, you will receive the remaining funds minus some service and processing fees.

 Unfortunately, customers may take time to settle their debts, leaving your business anxiously waiting for unpaid bills to cover necessary fees and expenses.
-A late payment can reduce the working capital you have to cover business costs.
-Thankfully, there are several ways to deal with outstanding invoices and solve cash flow problems.
+A late payment can reduce your working capital to cover business costs.
+Thankfully, several ways exist to deal with outstanding invoices and solve cash flow problems.

 The money you obtain through this process could float your company through slow seasons, allow you to buy more raw materials or machinery, empower you to invest for the future, or even permit you to hire additional seasonal employees.